Taylor County High School (Kentucky)

 Taylor County High School is a U.S. high school (grades 9 to 12) in the city of Campbellsville, Taylor County, Kentucky.
 It is one of two high schools in Campbellsville, the other being Campbellsville High School.

 Band

-The band participates in marching band contests sponsored by the Kentucky Music Educators Association, Bands of America, and the MidStates Band Association throughout the marching season.
-The band is under the direction of Stephen Bishop.
-The marching band has made five state finals appearances.
-On October 30, 2010, the band made history as they made it into state finals for the first time since 1992.
-They made third place in class 3A, which is the highest place ever made in the history of the band.
-Also, they received the second highest score ever given to the Taylor County Band for marching.
+The band is under the direction of Stephen Bishop, and participates in marching band contests sanctioned by the Kentucky Music Educators Association, Bands of America, and the MidStates Band Association throughout the marching season.
+The marching band has made eleven KMEA state finals appearances, and has won the Mid-States Championships Class Champion title in 2011, as well as consecutively each marching season from 2014 to 2024.

 The band also includes a concert band, which runs throughout the entire school year and a pep band, which performs at home games during the basketball and football seasons.
 They also participate at many community events throughout the year, most notably, the Christmas, Homecoming, and Fourth of July parades.